Sat Aug 17, 2019 Bury FC Did Not Play

 Unlike Kenny I have not spent my 50 years following a team primarily in the lower divisions but I have seen an awful lot of football covering the whole spectrum of the game in England.
 Many Oxford United games between 1968 & 1980, Hull City as a student between 1981 & 1984 & Bournemouth sporadically between 2004 & 2009 with my dad, after his retirement to Dorset but before the money came rolling in for The Cherries.
 I watched Isthmian League football at Oxford City with my grandfather as a child & various non-league competitions watching my nephew play as an adult.
 During my self imposed Chelsea exile from 2004-2016 I sat with Barnsley fans at the first ever MK Dons league fixture, & saw Portsmouth & Leyton Orient games home & away with friends.
 There is also the small matter of hundreds of fixtures attended since 1970 as I have followed the Chelsea over land & sea.
-And Leicester.
-Actually scrub that.
+If not Leicester.
 I have seen matches at Leicester but not actually a Chelsea game.
-Like Kenny I have paid my dues & possibly deserve to both have my say without it being ignored &/or treated with contempt.
+Like Kenny I have paid my dues & respectfully suggest I might deserve to have my say without it being ignored &/or treated with contempt.
 Despite his unconvincing disclaimer I would seriously question whether Mr Saunders has even the vaguest sympathy for Bury, nor any true understanding of the impact their demise will have on their followers.
 My Twitter response to him was measured & polite, so of course ignored.
 Fair enough.
 I have a paltry amount of followers & will not enhance his Twitter reach.
 I know how important that is to him, hence his tendency to preach rather than engage in an intelligent debate.
 Fortunately the glorious democracy of the football experience (1 person, 1 ticket, 1 voice regardless of who you are or how much you earn) allows me the luxury of putting all the egotistical drivel spouted on social media to one side & enjoying the game once I’m there.
 Bury fans are not so lucky at present hence my irritation.